 1. You're completely out of the loop

 Looking for the warning signs of getting fired?
-Don't miss this one: You're left off email chains, not invited to meetings or just generally out of the loop when it comes to day-to-day details.
+Don't miss this one: You're left off email chains, not invited to meetings, or just generally out of the loop when it comes to day-to-day details.
 It wasn't always this way.
 Little by little, however, it feels as though you've been cut out of the core company.
-Perhaps your boss thinks you no longer need to know things.
+Perhaps your boss or manager thinks you no longer need to know things.

 2. Your workload has gotten smaller

 In any role, it's natural that you will gain more responsibilities and duties as time goes on.
 But what if the exact opposite is happening?
 You might find that certain tasks are magically disappearing from your calendar or that you've been told to delegate.
-This could be a sign that your boss is slowly preparing your co-workers to take on your responsibilities.
+This could be a sign that your boss or employer is slowly preparing your co-workers to take on your responsibilities.

 3. Your role isn't developing or growing

 Worse still is that your role isn't growing or developing.
 For example, you're no longer invited to training seminars or workshops and it's been a long time since your boss took any interest in your position.
 Plus, you can see no clear progression path in your role.
 This could be a one of the clearest signs that you're getting fired, because your boss has stopped keeping you in mind for the long term.

 4. Polite chit-chat is a thing of the past

 In the good old days, your work hours were peppered with polite chit-chat and casual conversation.
 You gossiped with co-workers about weekend plans and your boss stopped to ask how your evening was.
 Now, those days seem over and the only communication you get is via email.
 Something is most definitely up.